 Habit #2: Make Small Interventions (and refine them)

-When you become better at recognizing patterns, you also learn to assess how effective your dosing it, and if it could possibly be improved.
+When you become better at recognizing patterns, you also learn to assess how effective your dosing is, and if it could possibly be improved.
 This is the second atomic habit of well-controlled T1Ds: making small, tiny interventions throughout the day.

 If your glucose tends to rise too high after a meal, perhaps you could have bolused sooner?
 Or maybe your glucose dropped too much, too soon?
 Here, you might try spacing out the total bolus across two or three microdoses over the course of an hour or two or three?
 If you’ve been recognizing patterns well up to this point, now’s the time where you can make these tiny little adjustments.

-If you’re using an automated insulin pump, you may notice that it won’t really do anything until your glucose levels start to rise, and that’s usually not ideal.
 But, you could tell the algorithm that you ate—and even what you ate.
 And that’s the point (and always has been).
 Not only can’t pumps know this detail unless you tell them, they also don’t know what you’re going to do in the next 30-90 minutes.
-But you do—and you can tell them.
+But you know—and you can tell them.

 Many automated pumps will do the spacing of insulin delivery over the course of time as well, purportedly to make it “easier” on you.
-But during this experimental phase, you don’t want “easier,” you want to learn.
+But you don’t necessarily want “easier,” you want to learn.
 So, let the pump do its work, but keep an eye on it.
 Is it performing well?
 As expected?
 Consistently?
 Would you do it that way and achieve the same results?
 Could you do better?
-(Spoiler alert: Yes, you can.
-All studies that show people get better glycemic control when they are more engaged. with automated pumps than using them in fully-automated mode.
-See my longer article here.)

 Of course, if you administer injections with an insulin pen, you’re always in full control, and you don’t need to compete with an algorithm to figure out what interventions are needed, how, and when.
 Many find this method much easier, but it’s a personal thing.